 It’s always intriguing when an album arrives with such overwhelmingly supportive coverage that it runs in complete opposition to your own impression.
 It’s nothing out of the ordinary, but it always make you question what are they hearing that you aren’t?
 When a closer look is taken at Brighton three-piece Esben and the Witch, you witness an act so esoteric and dark in nature that they would’ve instantly been dismissed as grandiose and gothic by the music press in search of tastier morsels.
 The fact that they haven’t, can only suggest there’s been a considerable sea change in music over the past year.

-The most direct comparison to Esben And The Witch is the arcane tribalism of 80’s act Dead Can Dance, but even to say “it sounds like Dead Can Dance” is to invoke a style of music long fallen from view.
+The most direct comparison to Esben and the Witch is the arcane tribalism of 80s act Dead Can Dance, but even to say “it sounds like Dead Can Dance” is to invoke a style of music long fallen from view.
 What persists here a something akin to the sound of Dead Can Dance with a touch of Florence & The Machine, or PJ Harvey, if she were raised by Druids.
-As powerful and uncompromising as they sound, Esben & The Witch are an anomaly.
+As powerful and uncompromising as they sound, Esben and the Witch are an anomaly.
 Being the first UK signing by Matador Records in 6 years lends their work some legitimacy, although had Violet Cries been released on archetypal art pioneer label 4AD, it would’ve been a fait accompli.